 “Always build a website for people, not search engines” says Hayley, Head of Projects and user experience expert at Make Me Local.
 “Make sure people can tell who you are, where you are based and what you can offer them as a local customer.
 If your website is relevant to customers, they will spend longer exploring it – Google’s algorithms are sophisticated enough to know this.”

 We all want to be liked, don’t we?
 Websites are no different.
 When another website links to yours, it’s like a seal of approval, showing Google that your website is well liked by others.
 Links are one of the most important ranking factors for a website, so if you are targeting local search phrases, it’s important you have local links to back up your strategy.
 You can tell Google where you’re based, and this will be useful – but when another website does it too, it helps to make your website that bit more authoritative.

-“Link building plays an important role in local SEO, showing Google that you are highly regarded by other websites” says Nathan.
+“Link building plays an important role in local SEO, showing Google that you are highly regarded by other websites” says Jake.
 “Links from your website are useful as well – if you link to authoritative websites in your field, it shows Google that you are aware of authoritative content in your industry.
 Make sure the link opens in a new window though, as you don’t want to lose customers.”

 Step six: making sure your wider web marketing strategy is local, too

 Your presence on the internet is far reaching and people can find out about you in many different ways.
 It’s important you make sure that your online presence shows who you are and where you are based, so that your customers can find this information easily.

 “Social media is important for local businesses” says Eloise Shenton, Make Me Local’s social media expert.
 “It shows the fun, more personal side of your business.
 Make sure your profile is set up to show where you are based, so people in your local area can follow you, interact with you and, hopefully, become a local customer.”

 Your Google My Business page – make sure this is accurate and shows your current location

 Website updates – keep your website relevant with new content and keep track of local goings on